mandev/jspool/README.md

 ## Build

+JSpool uses the [jasmin](https://github.com/mandev/jasmin) library.
+You must download and build this library before building jSpool.
 Java 11+ is mandatory to build jSpool.

 ```
 mvn clean install